 The inadequacy in education on sex and relationships is even more alarming if you consider how the traumatic experiences of abuse, neglect, and family instability contribute to risky or maladaptive behavior, as well as exploitation.
-Research demonstrates that risky sexual behavior, sexual initiation at an early age, and sexual assault are all disproportionately higher among foster youth.
-Although caseworkers and foster parents should be in an optimal position to fill in the gap in sex education by providing supplemental counseling and support, too often they are apprehensive or reluctant to take on this important role due to personal beliefs and a lack of guidance or training.
-High caseworker turnover or placement instability are also compounding risk factors, in that they prevent youth from forming strong relationships with the adults in their lives -- relationships which research indicates are a protective factor against teen pregnancy.
+Research demonstrates that risky sexual behavior, sexual initiation at an early age, and sexual assault victimization are all disproportionately higher among foster youth.
+Although caseworkers and foster parents should be in an optimal position to fill in the gap in sex education by providing supplemental counseling and support, too often they are apprehensive or reluctant to take on this important role, whether due to personal beliefs or lack of guidance or training.
+High caseworker turnover and placement instability are also compounding risk factors, in that they prevent youth from forming strong relationships with the adults in their lives -- relationships which research indicates are a protective factor against teen pregnancy.

 Some evidence also suggests that girls in foster care may generally be more inclined towards early motherhood due to the loss or breakdown of their own family relationships.
 Surveys of girls in foster care reveal that many yearn for both permanent family connections and independence, and often view motherhood as an opportunity to “create a family of their own”, to gain entry into adulthood, or to maintain a relationship with a partner.